 If you work with streams, P4VS uses workspaces differently than it does with classic depots.
-For more information, see Chapter 3, "Working with Streams" on page 35.
+For more information, see the "Streams" chapter in the Helix Versioning Engine User Guide>.

 Defining a workspace view

 The workspace view (sometimes called a client view) determines which portions of the depot are available for you to work with in P4VS and where local copies of depot files are stored in your workspace.
 If you use streams, the workspace view is generated and updated automatically.
 If you use classic depots, you must maintain the view manually, as described in this topic.